Surgical Procedures: Esophagectomy

 • Nausea, and/or diarrhea within 20 minutes of eating.

-• Sweating and/or a rapid heartbeat.
+• Sweating and/or a fast heartbeat.

-• Bleeding, warmth, drainage or redness at the incision.
+• Bleeding, warmth, drainage, or redness at the incision.

 How can I care for myself?